aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/60_metadata persistence/_index.en.md

-➡️ Step 4: Click **Apply and exit** in the top right of the window to apply all changes and return to the state machine definition page.
+➡️ Step 4: Save your changes.

+Click **Apply and exit** in the top right of the window to apply all changes and return to the state machine definition page.

 {{< figure
 	src="/images/statemachine-step11.png"